Ugoku/werk-aan-de-muur/README.txt

 == Changelog ==

-= 1.0 =

-* First release

-= 1.0.1 =
+= 1.1.12 =

-* Added support for custom artwork order (by title or date)
+* Bugfix, feed abstract cannot really be abstract because it's used for connection testing

-= 1.0.2 =
+= 1.1.11 =

-* Tweaked some styling rules to counter-effect specific theme styling
+* Implement more aggressive caching; cache errors too (but retry within 10 minutes)
+* Prefer cURL over file_get_contents

-= 1.1 =
+= 1.1.10 =

-* Don't print empty navigation containers
-* Basic validation of admin settings input
-* New tag [wadm_artwork] to fetch a single artwork
+* Tweaks to ease debugging in case of a problem
-* Increase max per page limit to allow for 3x11 artworks

-= 1.1.1 =

-* Added some plugin configuration and connection tests

-= 1.1.2 =

-* Use correct link and title for single artworks

-= 1.1.3 =
+= 1.1.9 =

-* Display artist name in listing when available
+* Allow sorting artlists and albums by rating

-= 1.1.4 =
+= 1.1.8 =

-* Reset some widths to prevent theme styling from overriding wadm plugin styling
+* Fix PHP notice

-= 1.1.5 =
+= 1.1.7 =

-* Use HTTPS image url when ssl is enabled
+* Fix another PHP Warning

 = 1.1.6 =
 * Made getHtml compatible with abstract method to prevent an PHP Warning
 * Styling tweak to inherit line-height
 * Added code which can replace file_get_contents calls with a CURL call.
 Commented code in feed-abstract, if you know what you're doing, you're welcome to use it.
 * Introduced a 'tools' directory with script to debug API connection issues

+= 1.1.5 =
+* Use HTTPS image url when ssl is enabled

+= 1.1.4 =
+* Reset some widths to prevent theme styling from overriding wadm plugin styling

-= 1.1.7 =
+= 1.1.3 =

-* Fix another PHP Warning
+* Display artist name in listing when available

-= 1.1.8 =
+= 1.1.2 =

-* Fix PHP notice
+* Use correct link and title for single artworks

-= 1.1.9 =
+= 1.1.1 =

-* Allow sorting artlists and albums by rating
+* Added some plugin configuration and connection tests

-= 1.1.10 =
+= 1.1 =
+* Don't print empty navigation containers
+* Basic validation of admin settings input

-* Tweaks to ease debugging in case of a problem
+* New tag [wadm_artwork] to fetch a single artwork
+* Increase max per page limit to allow for 3x11 artworks

+= 1.0.2 =
+* Tweaked some styling rules to counter-effect specific theme styling

-= 1.1.11 =
+= 1.0.1 =

-* Implement more aggressive caching; cache errors too (but retry within 10 minutes)
-* Prefer cURL over file_get_contents
+* Added support for custom artwork order (by title or date)

-= 1.1.12 =
+= 1.0 =

-* Bugfix, feed abstract cannot really be abstract because it's used for conneciton testing
+* First release